Minimize Unrest After Racially Charged Incidents Occur on Campus

 Whether responding to acts of bias, such as quoting racially insensitive literature in courses, or hate crimes, such as racially charged killings by police, colleges and universities are examining how to prevent community anger from erupting into violent protests.
 Administrators and presidents should consider these actions to address concerns and reduce the potential for campus unrest.

 - Assess the campus racial climate.
 Talk with students and employees to understand the issues and select the right corrective actions.
 Use focus groups, one-on-one conversations, or campus forums to elicit feedback.
-Regularly meet with student organizations representing minority groups to identify problems and create solutions.
+Regularly meet with student organizations to identify problems and create solutions.

-- Revise performance review and recruiting systems to diversify faculty and employees.
-For example, create minority recruitment and mentorship programs.
-Consult an employment lawyer.
+- Revise performance review and recruiting systems to ensure equal opportunities for faculty and employees.
+Consult a lawyer if you’re considering recruitment and mentorship programs based on race.

 - Build cultural centers on campus.
 Cultural centers show your institution welcomes different backgrounds, and the centers provide educational resources about cultural heritage.
 For example, many campus cultural centers offer publications, media, art, and speakers to teach the community.